codemeasandwich/scribbles/ReadMe.md

   * Environment: local / dev / prod
 * Static code analysis to log file & line numbers
   * Resolve the calling location **without** the expensive of a stacktrace
+  * If you App is bundle, scribbles try to load with the map file to report the correct source file and line :sunglasses:
 * [Generate performance reports](#performance-monitoring)
   * Detailed metrics on service and host
   * Flag when the eventloop is blocking.
 This can happen when your app is over-loaded.